Vladislav Jovanović

-Vladislav Jovanović (Владислав Јовановић; born 9 June 1933) is a Serbian diplomat who served as Minister of Foreign Affairs of the Federal Republic of Yugoslavia.
+Vladislav Jovanović (Владислав Јовановић; 9 June 1933 – 21 February 2026) was a Serbian diplomat who served as Minister of Foreign Affairs of the Federal Republic of Yugoslavia.

 Education

-Jovanović was born in Žitni Potok, present-day Serbia in 1933 to Milorad Jovanović and Dragica Jovanović, née Petković, both of whom were teachers.
+Jovanović was born in Žitni Potok, present-day Serbia, on 9 June 1933, to Milorad Jovanović and Dragica Jovanović (née Petković) both of whom worked as teachers.
 He completed his high school studies in Belgrade in 1951.

-After that, he graduated from University of Belgrade Faculty of Law.
+Later, he graduated from University of Belgrade Faculty of Law.

 Career

-Jovanović was a career diplomat with more than 40 years experience in the diplomatic corps of Yugoslavia.
-He started his career in Yugoslav Ministry of Foreign Affairs back in 1957.
-Shortly afterwards, he worked as an officer to Yugoslav Embassy in Brussels, Belgium from 1960 to 1964 before taking a position in the Ministry again from 1964 to 1967.

-Jovanović was the Second Secretary in Yugoslav Embassy in Ankara, Turkey from 1967 to 1971 and Advisor in Yugoslav Embassy in London, United Kingdom from 1975 to 1979 before becoming Head of Directorate for Western Europe in Yugoslav Ministry of Foreign Affairs on 1 July 1980.

-From 13 November 1985, Vladislav Jovanović served as Yugoslav Ambassador to Turkey until 1989.
-After that, he was Ambassador in Ministry of Foreign Affairs before being appointed to the position of the Minister of Foreign Affairs.

-Following the overthrow of Slobodan Milošević on 5 October 2000, Jovanović was dismissed from the position of the Head of the Mission of Yugoslavia to the United Nations in New York City.
+Jovanović was a career diplomat with more than 40 years experience.
+He started his career with the Yugoslav Ministry of Foreign Affairs in 1957.
+From 1960 to 1964, he worked as an officer at the Yugoslav embassy in Brussels, Belgium.
+From 1964 to 1967, he worked at the Ministry of Foreign Affairs.
+From 1967, to 1971, he worked as a Second Secretary at the Yugoslav embassy in Ankara, Turkey.
+From 1975 to 1979, he was a Counsellor at the Yugoslav embassy in London, United Kingdom.
+From July 1980 to November 1985, he was the Head of the Directorate for Western Europe at the Ministry of Foreign Affairs.
+After that, he served as Yugoslav Ambassador to Turkey until 1989.
+Upon his return to Yugoslavis, he continued to work for the Ministry of Foreign Affairs and was appointed to the position of the Minister of Foreign Affairs in March 1993.
+He remained in that position until August 1995.
+In September 1995, the government of Slobodan Milošević appointed him as the permanent representative of FR Yugoslavia to the United Nations.
+Following the overthrow of Slobodan Milošević on 5 October 2000, Jovanović was dismissed from his position position.
 He returned to Belgrade and retired from active diplomatic service.

-Jovanović took the stand at the trial of Slobodan Milošević at the Hague Tribunal on 14 February 2005, testifying for the defence.
+In February 2005, Jovanović took the stand at the trial of Slobodan Milošević at the Hague Tribunal, testifying for the defence.